uvarc/workshop-site/content/lesson/command-line.md

 Set your own variable:

-* SET it with a name and value
+* SET it with a name and value.
-* Use no spaces between characters
+* Use no spaces between characters, or wrap the value portion in double quotes.
-* Declare a variable without the `$` sign
+* Declare a variable without the `$` sign.
-* Then EXPORT it to make it available to other commands
+* Then EXPORT it to make it available to other commands.
-* Retrieve it by using the `$` reference
+* Retrieve a variable by using the `$` reference.

 Here is an example: